mpenning/ciscoconfparse2/README.md

 - Documents much more of the API
 - Intentionally requires a different import statement to minimize confusion between the original and [ciscoconfparse2][17]
 - Vasly improves Cisco IOS diffs

-## What if we don\'t use Cisco IOS?

-In many cases, you can parse [brace-delimited configurations][13] into a Cisco IOS style (see [original ciscoconfparse Github Issue \#17][14]), which means that CiscoConfParse may be able to parse these configurations:

-- Juniper Networks Junos OS
-- Palo Alto Networks Firewall configurations
-- F5 Networks configurations (known caveats)

-CiscoConfParse also handles anything that has a Cisco IOS style of configuration, which includes:

-- Cisco IOS, Cisco Nexus, Cisco IOS-XR, Cisco IOS-XE, Aironet OS, Cisco ASA, Cisco CatOS
-- Arista EOS
-- Brocade
-- HP Switches
-- Force 10 Switches
-- Dell PowerConnect Switches
-- Extreme Networks
-- Enterasys
-- Screenos

 ## Docs